3V1LXD/ROT/README.md

 By connecting your physical controller before running the script, you ensure that World of Warcraft detects it as the first controller, allowing you to retain full control over character movement.
 Otherwise, controller movement will be disabled while the script is running and an MNK must be used to move the character.

 ## Usage

+Before using this script, please ensure you have the vgamepad library installed, a 'YOURGAME.ini' file set up with key bindings in a seperate folder called 'bindings', and a separate folder called 'rotations' containing rotation configuration files for different game classes or builds.

+When running the script, it will prompt you to press a specific hotkey combination to toggle the combat rotation on and off.
+Note that this functionality is provided for educational purposes and should not be used to gain an unfair advantage or violate the terms of service of any game.

 1. Ensure you have completed the installation process and properly set up the controller as described in the [Installation and Setup](#installation-and-setup) section.